What is the Function of Mitochondria | 10 Important Points

 Further, in a typical cell, their location varies within the cytoplasm.

-But in most cells they are concentrated within the regions of high physiological activity.
+However, in most cells, they are concentrated within the regions of high physiological activity.

 Structure and Function of Mitochondria